taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 1

-The early morning sun filters into Asoka's sleeping bubble, a private eSyrup structure suspended in a tree just next to the Automata Central Hearth.
+The late morning sun filters into Asoka's sleeping bubble, a private eSyrup structure suspended in a tree just above the Automata Central Hearth.
 Asoka's red hair, splayed out on the pillow in their eSyrup hammock, glistens in the bright light.
 Iri is splayed out on top of Asoka's chest, snoring peacefully.
 Asoka's jacket, head scarf, and face veil hang on the tree trunk next to one of the hammock's anchor points.
 On the massive tree branch extending out underneath Asoka's hammock, Asoka's boots and socks are neatly placed, just underneath the jacket and head gear.
 Asoka's gloves are tucked into the jacket pockets, fabric fingers curling over the edge of the pocket openings.
 On another hook on the main trunk, on the other side of Asoka's hammock anchor, is a cloth water canteen.
+A spiral staircase is carved into the main trunk, leading in one direction down to the Central Hearth, and in the other, all the way to the top of the tall canopy tree.

-Asoka slowly opens their eyes and stares at the fractal patterns of tree branches above their hammock, dappled light softened by the filtration of their sleeping bubble and the various other sleeping bubbles suspended in the tree above theirs.
+Asoka eyes are open, and they stare emotionlessly at the fractal patterns of tree branches above their hammock, dappled light softened by the filtration of their sleeping bubble and the various other sleeping bubbles suspended in the tree above theirs.
 Shadows show hammocks and various belongings in the other sleeping bubbles, but at the moment, all of the other sleeping bubbles are empty of people.

-For a moment, Asoka is entranced by the beautiful sight above them, smiling a bit and reaching up to let the light play on their bare hand.
-Then, they suddenly remember...

-Asoka: *"I failed..."*

-Asoka's hand falls to their face, to cover their eyes.
-A single, fat tear rolls down Asoka's cheek.

-### Page 2

-**"32 hours earlier..."**

-Nova: **"It seems our consensus is building towards rejecting the alliance with the Biononymous, and moving our re-forestation efforts away from Manaus and [Gruta de Judeia](https://goo.gl/maps/v8ocpUS8njq).
-I'd like to hear from any Elders whose feelings remain incompatible with this decision."**

-The sun is setting in the sky, and everyone looks exhausted.
-The gathered crowd ranges from babes-in-arms to silver haired grandmothers, but the Elders are clustered towards the center.
-Most of the Elders look relieved that the consensus has ended up the way it did.
-A few, including Majhee, show neutral or otherwise expressionless faces.
-Maraba gives Min, whose face is one of angry, tearful resignation, a distraught look before speaking.

-Maraba: **"I stand aside."**

-A wave of relief moves through the gathered Automata.
-Nova nods, clearly eager to wrap things up.

-Nova: **"Concerning the fate of our visitor, Asoka Morei, our consensus seems to be building towards letting them stay with us for as long as they wish, under the condition that they will remain a child in the eyes of the Automata -- Asoka will never be eligible to receive a intradermal shield, nor to block a consensus of the Elders.
-Are there any Elders whose feelings remain incompatible with this decision?"**

-The gathered Elders are all silent.

-Nova: **"Very well, we have reached consensus.
-Thank you everyone for your time."**

-With a cry of rage, Min runs to the edge of the Central Hearth platform and leaps to the next tree.
-Maraba runs after her.

-Maraba: **"Min!"**

-Jina, looking upset, also starts to move after Min, but the tall, dark man next to her, with very few clan tatoos and no intradermal shield, places a hand on Jina's leg and gently shakes his head.
-Jina sits back down, and she and the man hug.
-Over Jina's head, the man stares after Min, who is leaping from tree to tree, trying to work off her anger and disappointment.

-### Page 3

-We're back in Asoka's sleeping bubble.
-It is late morning, just before midday.
-Asoka's hand is no longer on top of their face; their hands now cup their cheek as they nap fitfully, silently weeping into their pillow.
-They hear a scratch on the eSyrup bubble, which jolts Iri awake.
-A muffled voice call through the eSyrup bubble.
+Asoka hears a muffled voice call through their eSyrup bubble.

 Min: **"Asoka?"**